Solar Panel Current Meter

 Use

 Connect this circuit in series with a nominal 12V or 24V solar panel array.
 The meter can go in either the positive or negative side of the solar panel circuit.
-Negative side wiring is generally safer from short circuit hazards.
+Negative side wiring can be safer from short circuit hazards.
 The current flowing through the solar panel to the load will be shown on the meter.

 Note that the wiring in a PV system is slightly resistive and will have a measurable voltage drop.
-You can take advantage of that with this circuit by using the system's wiring in place of the 0.01 ohm resistor.
-Just connect a small wire to two places in the negative side of your PV system's wiring and feed that to the meter and its two series resistors.
-The distance of wire will depend on the wire gauge and the maximum PV current.
-It may be necessary to increase the value of the 50 ohm resistor in high current systems.
+You can take advantage of that by using the system's wiring in place of the 0.01 ohm resistor.
+Just connect a small signal-wire to two places on either the positive or negative side of your PV system's feed wiring and send that to the meter and its two series resistors.
+Typical connection points would be at the PV panel's negative terminal on one side and where the PV's negative line connects to the charge controller on the other side.

 Parts